Rowan Buckley PsyD, PhDc

 Tommy Ingberg’s “Look Within”

-Do these clients have anything in common?
+do these people have anything in common?

 Yes.